anjun-c/Lab09-Deploy/README.md

     And likewise, if you send a GET request you should be able to retrieve the data you just set.

     From here, when you need to `setData()` or `getData()` you should send a request to the server route with the data information you want.

+    In order to understand what is happening, recall that everything is being stored as a key-value pair in our online database, for example:
+    ```typescript
+    { "names": ["Giuliana", "Yuchao"] }
+    ```
+    `database.hgetall` will return the value of the key `names`.
+Similar to a getData operation.
+While `database.hset` sets the value for that key.
+Similar to a setData operation.

 2. Modify the way we currently read and write data in [src/names.ts](src/names.ts) to use the routes we just created.